 He can’t be distracted.

-Here are 5 ways you can revive your war room today
+Here are 5 strategic ways you can recreate your war room today

 You are more likely to win a war when you focus all of your energy, strength and concentration on one battle at a time.